 Originally from Argentina, where she earned her Masters in Education and Psychology, Cintia came to Miami with her husband, and their daughter and son.
 Once here they adopted a tri-color beagle named "Missy.”
 It was also here that Cintia obtained certification in K-6th Grade General Studies, and in K-12th Grade Spanish teaching.
 Cintia sees every day in the classroom as an opportunity to encourage students to push boundaries, find their potential and work to the best of their capabilities.
 She believes that every single child has a special strength and that guiding them to find that strength helps them become successful young adults.

-Jerusalem born Morah Etti served in the military police in the Israeli army , occasionally guarding prisoners.
+Jerusalem born Morah Etti served in the military police in the Israeli army, occasionally guarding prisoners.
 She came to America to visit her brother; the visit turned into forever when she met and married Adam.
 Etti earned her Master’s in Jewish Studies and Jewish Education from Siegal College and taught for 15 years in Jewish day schools in Atlanta, serving as a pilot teacher in the TaLAm program.
-Etti enjoys reading and computers, and of course family, which includes three sons, two of whom are current Lehrman students.
+Eti enjoys reading and computers, and of course family, which includes three sons, one of whom is currently a Lehrman student.

 Morah Monica joined Lehrman as a Hebrew and Jewish studies teacher in 2014.
 Born in Buenos Aires, Argentina, Monica learned to speak Hebrew and graduated with a Hebrew teacher’s degree.
 She taught Hebrew for 15 years in the elementary department of the Sholem Aleichem school until 2002, when she moved to Guadalajara, Mexico.
 There in the “Colegio Israelita” she taught in both elementary and middle school.
 In 2005, Monica and her family migrated to Miami where she joined Beth Moshe as an early childhood teacher.
 Monica became acquainted with Lehrman as early as 2004 when her children attended the school; now she is glad to return using all her experience and skills as a teacher.